Murder of Ana Orantes

-Ana Orantes Ruiz (Granada, Spain, February 6, 1937- Cúllar Vega, December 17, 1997) was a Spanish woman who was a victim of gender violence.
+Ana Orantes Ruiz (February 6, 1937 – December 17, 1997) was a Spanish woman who was a victim of gender violence.
 After her testimony was shown on a television program, she was killed by her ex-husband, José Parejo Avivar, on December 17, 1997 at age 60.
 Her death provoked a national reckoning about gender violence, and as a consequence, legal protections against gender and domestic violence were added to the Criminal Code of Spain.

 Parejo began abusing Orantes soon after they married, and the behavior intensified over the course of the next 40 years.
 Although she tried to escape and report her husband to the police, there were no laws to protect victims of domestic violence in Spain, nor in much of the rest of Europe.
 After years of trying, a divorce was finally granted in 1996.